Skip to main content

 Cuban-American with French technique dish

-Chef Michael Beltran's Michelin-starred restaurant rewrites Cuban-American cooking through classical French training — the Cuban-influenced seasonal tasting menu changes regularly and the dining room feels intimate, not performative.
+Chef Michael Beltran's Michelin-starred kitchen runs Cuban-American cooking through classical French training.
+The seasonal tasting menu changes regularly.
+The dining room feels intimate, not performative.

 Colombian-Japanese dim sum fusion dish

-Five consecutive Michelin Bib Gourmand years for chef Pablo Zitzmann's 30-seat tasting menu where shrimp har gow meets tamarind-black garlic chutney — excellent value, menu changes weekly.
+Five consecutive Michelin Bib Gourmand years for chef Pablo Zitzmann's 30-seat tasting menu.
+Shrimp har gow meets tamarind-black garlic chutney.
+Excellent value, menu changes weekly.

 Korean steakhouse dish